Mayank-Patel59/CrudAppMongo/README.md

 First you should install following Library and Softwares:

 ```
-requirement.txt
+Install requirement.txt
 ```

-then you have to install [POSTMAN API](https://www.postman.com/downloads/) for doing Operation on DB
+then you have to install [POSTMAN API](https://www.postman.com/downloads/) for doing Operation on DB.

 ### Usage